European-Unified-ID/EUID-docs/api/v2/getting-started/gs-faqs.md

 #### How will I be notified of user opt-out?
 (With SDK)
 <!-- FAQ_05 -->
-The [Client-Side JavaScript SDK](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
+The [SDK for JavaScript](../sdks/client-side-identity.md) background token auto-refresh process handles user opt-outs.
 If the user opts out, when the SDK attempts token refresh, it learns about the optout, clears the session (including the cookie), and invokes the callback with the `OPTOUT` status.
 The token generate process also checks for user opt-out status.

 #### Where should I make token generation calls, from the server or client side?
 (With SDK)
 <!-- FAQ_06 -->